-Are you looking for a unique thing to do in Hanoi?
-Then come to Le Mat’s snake village to you can experience the traditional village and taste their most famous specialty: Snake Meat!
+Are you looking for unique things to do in Hanoi?
+Then come to Le Mat’s snake village so you can experience the traditional village and taste their most famous specialty: Snake Meat!

 Where is Hanoi’s Snake Village of Le Mat?

 Le Mat’s Snake Village is just 5 km northeast from Hanoi Old Quarter.
 It is a small village of Việt Hưng Ward (Gia Lâm, Hà Nội).
 From near 900 years ago, the village Le Mat was famous for their traditional catching and snake farming.

 Today, Le Mat’s Village is well known for serving delicious dishes made from snakes.
 Just driving half an hour from Hanoi center, you will find yourself in Le Mat’s Snake Village where snake restaurants are various.
 The village welcomes thousands of curious visitors (both locals and international) who are craving a uniquely different type of lunch, snake meat!

 What to expect in Hanoi’s Snake Village?

 You are shown where the snakes are kept.
 You will also have a chance to see or even hold some snakes (well, it is totaly safe), shown where the cooking takes place and had the privilege of meeting some of local family, before enjoying a feast of local snake delicacies!